sidx1024/react-jitter/README.md

 1.  **SWC Plugin**: A plugin for the [SWC compiler](httpss://swc.rs) that transforms your code to add instrumentation.
 It finds your React components and wraps your hook calls with a light monitoring function.
 2.  **Runtime**: A small runtime library that is injected into your components.
 It keeps track of the values returned by your hooks and, when they change, it reports the differences.

-One of the most common causes of unnecessary re-renders is "unstable" objects and functions that are re-created on every render. `react-jitter` helps you identify these issues by tracking when a value''s reference changes and reporting it to you.
+One of the most common causes of unnecessary re-renders is "unstable" objects and functions that are re-created on every render. `react-jitter` helps you identify these issues by tracking when a value's reference changes and reporting it to you.

 ## Limitations